tops4u/Ram-Tester/README.md

 # Ram-Tester
 Ram Tester for vintage CBM Computer RAM Chips (most RAM ever used in C64 / C128 / A-500 & A-2000)

+If you like this little project consider a small donation via the *SPONSOR* button in the top menu bar.
+To give you an idea I spent around:
+- 100U$ in Materials, for various testing etc... (some failures as well).
+- 50 to 60h to get the Code up an running.

 There is a short YouTube Video that shows the Tester in action:

 [![Youtube Demonstrator Video](https://img.youtube.com/vi/9TBlnfiTfQk/0.jpg)](https://www.youtube.com/watch?v=9TBlnfiTfQk "Demonstration")